-The Company identified the allocable arrangement consideration as the \$75,000 up-front payment.
-The Company determined that each of the identified deliverables have the same period of performance (the three year initial term) and have the same pattern of revenue recognition, ratably over the period of performance.
-As a result, the \$75,000 arrangement consideration will be recognized over the three year initial term.
+The Company determined that each of the identified deliverables that qualify as a separate unit of accounting continue to have the same period of performance (the three year term through projected initial Phase I clinical study substantial completion) and the same pattern of revenue recognition, ratably over the period of performance as there is no other discernible pattern of recognition, and therefore there is no change in the recognition of \$17.3 million allocated to these three elements.
+As of June 30, 2016, this will continue to be recognized over a three year term that began in June 2015.